martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return is_tagged_list(instr, "reset_agenda_instruction");
 }
 ```
 The reset-agenda instruction resets the agenda by abandoning all components until the most-recently placed marker.
+The marker itself is abandoned too.
 ``` js
         } else if (is_reset_agenda_instruction(component)) {
             agenda = tail(pop_until_marker(agenda));
         } else ...
 ```
-where `pop_until_marker` is declared as follows.
+The function `pop_until_marker` is declared as follows.
 ``` js
 function pop_until_marker(agenda) {
     while (head(head(agenda)) !== "marker") {